About Us

 Vision

-We're building a future where somatic and integrative practitioners can bill insurance at parity with LPCs and LMFTs to build thriving and diverse mental health workforce.
+We're building a future where somatic and integrative practitioners can bill insurance at parity with other licensed mental health providers to build thriving and diverse mental health workforce.

 The Problem: